northwestern-omega-delta-phi/forms-email/README.md

 var nthResponse = items[n].getResponse();
 ```

-Google doesn't count the email as the first item in the form when we turn on "Collect email addresses".
+Google does not count the email as the first item in the form when we turn on "Collect email addresses".
 So, the first item in the list of items will be the question directly after the question collecting emails at the top.
 Remember that indexes start from 0, so the first item after email will be the 0th item, and the one after that the 1st item.
 Assuming that the respondent's first name is the first thing we ask for after the email, the following code can be left as it is in order to get the respondent's first name:

 ```javascript
 var name = items[0].getResponse();